tokenized/teller_client/1_create_entity_contract.md

 ## Send some bitcoin to that key

 Send some bitcoin, using any wallet, to the P2PKH `Address` output for the entity contract administrator key.

 Then get the outpoint for that UTXO (txid and output index), and the satoshi value in that UTXO.
+These values will be needed for the "Create and entity ContractOffer transaction" step below.

+You can use WhatsOnChain or any block explorer to look up the transaction that funded your admin key.
+The outpoint is the hash of the transaction (txid) and the index of the output paying to the admin key.
+The index is zero based so the first output is zero.
+Combine these two values "txid:index" to use as `<outpoint>`.

+The satoshi value of that output will be used as `<outpoint_value>` below.
+It is in satoshis (an integer value), which is 1/100,000,000th of a bitcoin.
+Meaning 1e-8 bitcoins equals 1 satoshi, or 1 bitcoin == 100,000,000 satoshis.

 ## Create a JSON file containing a `ContractOffer`